Ban Phou Pheung Noi: Social media

-Science/Technology and Religion
+Science, Technology and Religion

-Not to mention science and technology, the hospital did not yet exist at the time in the countryside, especially in Ban Phou Pheung Noi and others.
+Hospitals did not yet exist in the countryside, especially in Ban Phou Pheung Noi and others.
 People didn't even know what a hospital and a doctor were.
-In Ban Phou Pheung Noi, when a family member of the hill tribes got sick, whatever cause is, people would go to the shamanist.
-A shamanist is called by the Hmong people a healer or a savior.
-It all comes from shamanism and it is called the Miao folk religion.
+In Ban Phou Pheung Noi, when a family member of the hill tribes got sick, people would go to a shamanist of the Miao folk religion.
 From this belief, whatever reason and cause are, whether it was illness or injury, demons and deceased family members were involved.